ShahadAlkamli/NRO-Algorithm/README.md

 # Nuclear Reaction Optimization (NRO) for Gene Selection

-### Official Implementation of the Algorithm Used in the Published Study
+### Official Repository of the Method Published in *Diagnostics (2025)*

-**“Evaluating the Nuclear Reaction Optimization (NRO) Algorithm for Gene Selection in Cancer Classification.”**
-Alkamli & Alshamlan, 2025 (Diagnostics)
+**"Evaluating the Nuclear Reaction Optimization (NRO) Algorithm for Gene Selection in Cancer Classification"** Alkamli & Alshamlan, 2025

 ---

 ## 📌 Overview

-This repository contains the implementation of the **Nuclear Reaction Optimization (NRO)** algorithm applied to **gene selection for microarray cancer datasets**.
-NRO is a physics-inspired metaheuristic that simulates **nuclear fission** and **nuclear fusion** processes to explore and refine feature subsets.
+This repository presents the methodology and datasets of the **Nuclear Reaction Optimization (NRO)** algorithm applied to **gene selection for microarray cancer datasets**.
+NRO is a physics-inspired metaheuristic that simulates **nuclear fission** and **nuclear fusion** processes to explore and refine gene subsets.

-This code reproduces the optimization pipeline described in the published work and can be applied to any high-dimensional biological dataset.
+This study was the first to evaluate NRO as a standalone gene selection method on microarray data, without prior dimensionality reduction.
+It forms the foundation of the subsequent hybrid methods:

+- **F-NRO** — F-score filtering combined with NRO (*Current Issues in Molecular Biology*, 2025)
+- **GNR** — Genetic-embedded NRO with F-score filtering (*International Journal of Molecular Sciences*, 2025)

 ---

+## 🔒 Code Availability

+The implementation of the NRO algorithm is available upon request for academic and research purposes.

+To request access, please contact: shahad.s.alkamli@gmail.com

+---

 ## 📁 Repository Structure

 ```
+NRO/
+│
+├── NRO.py               # Code availability notice
+│
 ├── Datasets/
 │     ├── Colon.arff
 │     ├── Leukemia1.arff
 │     ├── Leukemia2.arff
 │     ├── Lung.arff
 │     ├── Lymphoma.arff
 │     └── SRBCT.arff
 │
-├── NRO.py              # Full implementation of NRO algorithm
 └── README.md
 ```